 Narrowing down to 9 EMDs can become particularly difficult especially when it is in a competitive niche.
 I shall try to focus on CI using TrafficTravis and SERPIQ.
 I have noticed that most ccTLDs are not responding well to competitive indexes with SERPIQ.
 I purchased a premium package from SERPIQ at $29 a month just raise my limits on the otherwise free limit.

 The screenshot below showcases the CI for 4 specific EMDs.
 I have blanked out the CPC and Keyword Group for obvious reasons.
 Averaging with a CI of 35-40, it should not be an issue with recording higher SERP boosts than previously anticipated.

 Since I would need to eventually place these EMDs on different C Classes, I would need a host that can offer me the same.
-After much researched decisions on a number of forums, I have decided to opt in for SEOHost.
-SEOHost took a while to setup my account and propagate my nameservers.
+After much-researched decisions on a number of forums, I have decided to opt-in for SEOHost.
+SEOHost took a while to set up my account and propagate my nameservers.
 Got my nine Dedicated IPs from different C Class IP ranges.
 Looks beautiful to see how I can use these babies to manipulate the SE’s.
 Created a ticket with SEOHost to assign each EMD with a single C Class IP.
-I shall have to give this at least 24 hours to resolve on the right IPs.
-Will do a IP check in 24 Hours.
+I shall have to give this at least 24 hours to resolve the right IPs.
+Will do an IP check-in 24 Hours.

 Day 2 – Tweaking the Basics

 So, the IP’s have started resolving properly.
 I will now have to spend the day tweaking the small little things that make a difference.
 Let’s get started with cPanel and then manage installations of WordPress on all Domains.
 I have used Fantastico to get them done.
 Once the installations have completed, I updated each installation with 3 additional Plugins.

 - Contact Form 7